School for advanced studies (SAS)

 RESIDENT STUDENT PRIORITY

 All qualified resident students will be enrolled in the SAS program before any non-resident SAS permits may be granted.
-Historically, the SAS program at Lanai has been completely full with resident students.
-In the past five years, Lanai has only been able to accomodate one non-resident SAS permit.
+Historically, the SAS program at Lanai has been full with resident students.

 To familiarize yourself with Common Core grade level standards, please click here for the National PTA Parent Guides for Student Success.
 We advise you to review your child's current grade level (if applicable), as well as the additional two grades above.
 For example, current Kindergarten students must demonstrate the ability or strong potential to work at the Second Grade level in academic subjects.
 Parents should download the Kindergarten, First and Second Grade guides for reference.